opencaesar/oml-tutorials/tutorial2.md

 **Pattern Synopsis**

-Contains is another whole-part relationship, but unlike Deploys, a part can be contained in at most one whole.
-Like Aggregates, Contains is homomeric, meaning parts and whole are of the same type.
-We say a Component is a ContainedThing, meaning it can contain or be contained.
-We further say a Component contains only Components and is contained in only a Component.
+*Contains* is another whole-part relationship, but unlike *Deploys*, a part can be contained in at most one whole.
+Like *Aggregates*, *Contains* is homomeric, meaning parts and whole are of the same type.
+We say a *Component* is a *ContainedThing*, meaning it can contain or be contained.
+We further say a *Component* contains only *Components* and is contained in only a *Component*.

 **New Vocabularies**